-Cameco is one of the largest global providers of the fuel needed to energize a clean-air world.
-Cameco’s tier-one operations have the licensed capacity to produce more than 53 million pounds (100% basis) of uranium concentrates annually, backed by 455 million pounds of proven and probable mineral reserves Cameco share.
+Cameco is one of the largest global providers of the uranium fuel needed to power a secure energy future.
+Cameco’s tier-one operations have the licensed capacity to produce more than 53 million pounds (100% basis) of uranium concentrates annually, backed by 457 million pounds (Cameco share) of proven and probable mineral reserves.
 They are also a leading supplier of uranium refining, conversion and fuel manufacturing services.
-Cameco’s land holdings, including exploration, span about 1.7 million acres of land, the majority near Cameco existing Canadian operations.
-Utilities around the world rely on Cameco nuclear fuel products to generate power in safe, reliable, carbon-free nuclear reactors.
-Along with utilities, Cameco is meeting the ever-increasing demand for clean baseload electricity while delivering safe, reliable solutions to today’s clean-air crisis.
+Along with its significant investment in GLE, Cameco also has an ownership interest in Westinghouse Electric Company.
+Cameco’s land holdings, including exploration, span about 1.8 million acres of land, the majority near Cameco’s existing operations in northern Saskatchewan.
+Utilities around the world rely on Cameco to provide global nuclear fuel solutions for the generation of safe, reliable, carbon-free nuclear power.

 GLOBAL LASER ENRICHMENT